ChilliCream/website/website/blog/2019-03-04-hot-chocolate-0.8.0.md

 By the way, we are still looking for a cool new chillicream compliant name like Hot Chocolate or Green Donut.
 So, if you have any cool or funny ideas head over to our slack channel

+### GraphQL Compatibility Acceptance Tests

+With version 8 we have started to invest in the GraphQL Compatibility Acceptance Tests and plan to have them fully implemented and integrated with version 11.
+This does not mean that we wait until version 11 to use them.
+Already now we are able to generate some of the test cases.
+Hopefully, we will have all the parser tests integrated with version 9.
+This subject is an ongoing effort and we will keep you posted on this one.

+For more information on GraphQL Cats visit their [GitHub repository](https://github.com/graphql-cats/graphql-cats).

 ### Versioning

 With version 9 we will change our versioning and follow the example of react in swapping the leading zero with the nine.
 So, the version number of version 9 will actually be 9.0.0.